andreruffert/andreruffert/README.md

 ### Hi there 👋

 My name is André.
-I'm a self-taught Software Engineer, passionate about
+I'm a self-taught Software Engineer with over 10 years of hands-on experience in creating and maintaining software.
-JavaScript, Cutting-Edge, Web Standards, Best Practice and Open Source.
+I'm passionate about JavaScript, Cutting-Edge, Web Standards, Best Practice and Open Source.

 <div align="center">
   <br />